open/close all folders

 - Deflector Shields: Her Tinker speciality.
 She has used it to give personal shielding to her teammates as well as a useful bubble gun.

-- Older Than They Look: She's used a lot of Kinesis's Super Speed over the years to develop and maintain her equipment, and the Avatar can't help thinking that she's aged a lot more than her birth certificate would imply.
+- Younger Than They Look: She's used a lot of Kinesis's Super Speed over the years to develop and maintain her equipment, and the Avatar can't help thinking that she's aged a lot more than her birth certificate would imply.